paulshir/coreos-hyperv/README.md

 There seems to be sometimes an issue on first boot of the static network config not being applied.
 Usually a reboot of the VMS fixes this.

 ### Modules Functions ###
 To see the functions of this powershell modules you can use the `Show-Command` powershell function.
 You can also find out how to use the functions using `Get-Help <Function Name>`.
-This will give you examples of how to use the functions.
+This will give you a description on all the parameters and options for the functions.